Light and fluffy vegan red velvet cupcakes topped with a red velvet frosting. Perfectly moist, vibrantly red and crazy delicious!

 - Allow to cool completely before frosting.

-- Frost on top of your completely cooled cupcakes and serve.
+- Pipe the frosting on top of your completely cooled cupcakes and serve.

 - Measure the flour correctly.
 Either use the spoon and level method – spoon the flour into your measuring cup and then level off with a knife – don’t scoop it and don’t pack it into the cup, or weigh it on a food scale.